Dual Enrollment Assessment Tool

 The college has created alternative ways beyond placement testing for students to gain access to dual enrollment.

-The college strives to reduce costs for tuition, fees, and books to not create prohibitive barriers for students of color and students from low-income backgrounds.
+The college strives to reduce costs for tuition, fees, and books to remove prohibitive barriers for students.

 The college works to bridge transportation barriers to make dual enrollment accessible to all students.